mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 Previously we looked at [Building Azure Functions with F# Script](../building-azure-functions-with-fsharp-and-vscode), which is still the only _supported_ way of creating an Azure Function with F#, but a decent option for simple functions.
 So, if you'd like to be safe (and stable) then that's still your best bet.
 However, in this post we are going to take a trip to the edge.
 We'll be using .NET Core, Azure Functions Core Tools v2, and F#.
 However, instead of F# _Script_ we'll be creating a _precompiled_ app!

 Being on the bleeding edge has its drawbacks however.
 Chances are we're going to see some bugs.
-The Core Tools are in beta afterall, so that should be expected.
+The Core Tools are in beta after all, so that should be expected.
 I will explain how I work around the current issues, but chances are things will change between now and the time you read this.
 So if you _don't_ encounter an issue we're solving here, that's fantastic.
 It means Azure Functions with F# is moving in the right direction overall.

 So without further ado, let's get started!

 ## Setup Your Environment

-You can follow the same instructions [from my previous post](../building-azure-functions-with-fsharp-and-vscode/1-setup/) to get setup, _with one exeception_.
+You can follow the same instructions [from my previous post](../building-azure-functions-with-fsharp-and-vscode/1-setup/) to get setup, _with one exception_.
 You will need to install v2 instead of v1 of the Azure Functions Core Tools.
 I would recommend you install it with npm instead of Chocolatey.
 I had some issues using the Chocolatey version and never got to the bottom of it.

 To install v2 of the Core Tools use this command: